 In addition to the customizable DLP policies themselves, you can also inform email senders when they're about to violate one of your policies, even before they send a message that contains sensitive information.
 You do this by configuring Policy Tips.
 Policy Tips present a brief note about the possible policy violations in Outlook 2013 or later, Outlook on the web (formerly known as Outlook Web App), and Outlook on the web for devices.
 For more information, see Policy Tips.

 DLP is a premium feature that requires an Exchange Enterprise Client Access License (CAL).
-For more information about CALs and server licensing, see Exchange Server Licensing.
+For more information about CALs and server licensing, see Exchange licensing FAQs.

 In hybrid environments where some mailboxes are in on-premises Exchange and some are in Exchange Online, DLP policies are only applied in Exchange Online.
 Messages that are sent between on-premises users don't have DLP policies applied, because the messages don't leave the on-premises environment.

 Looking for management tasks related to Data Loss Prevention?
 See DLP Procedures.

 The data loss prevention features can help you identify and monitor many categories of sensitive information that you have defined within the conditions of your policies, such as private identification numbers or credit card numbers.
 You have the option of defining your own custom policies and mail flow rules, or you can use the DLP policy templates that are included in Exchange to get started quickly.
 A policy template is a model that includes a range of conditions, rules, and actions that you can choose from to create and save an actual DLP policy that will help you inspect messages.
 For more information about the included policy templates, see DLP Policy Templates Supplied in Exchange.

 There are three different methods that you can use to implement DLP: